Setup Walkthrough

 can be skipped.

-Paste the drone’s pairing key, pick the radio channel, and click Pair.
+This is the drone-to-ground air link, separate from Mission Control pairing.
+On the ground receiver step, paste the drone’s pairing key, pick the radio channel, and click Pair.
 The agent stores the key, configures the WFB-rx service, and starts receiving.
-The page lights up with the live RSSI and bitrate once the air side is in range.Step 6.
-Display
+The page lights up with the live RSSI and bitrate once the air side is in range.Step 8.
+Local display

 If a kiosk display is attached, the wizard offers driver install + calibration.
-Touch screens prompt a four-corner calibration step.Step 7.
-Cloud pair
+Touch screens prompt a four-corner calibration step.Step 9.
+Remote access

 The wizard’s final step writes the chosen profile to/etc/ados/profile.conf, marks setup_finalized = true, and reboots